OrcaBus/service-oncoanalyser-wgts-dna-pipeline-manager/README.md

 ### Summary

-This is the Oncoanalyser WGTS DNA Pipeline Management service, responsible for orchestrating the Oncoanalyser pipelines.
+This is the Oncoanalyser WGTS DNA Pipeline Management service, responsible for orchestrating the Oncoanalyser WGTS DNA analyses.

 The pipeline runs on ICAv2 through Nextflow (version 24.10)